-At the end of the day, you're building relationships at scale, and you can't sacrifice quality for any of them.
+At the end of the day, a strong micro-influence strategy means you'll need the ability to build relationships at scale, and you can't sacrifice quality for any of them.
 So before you engage with thousands of people on behalf of your brand, make sure that you have the foundation in place for a strong connection.